Do we have free will over our thoughts and actions, or do we only feel as if we do?

 In other words, with the appropriate brain imaging tools, you can trace the origins of thoughts and movements in the brain before the owner of that brain realizes they’re going to happen.

-Even more troubling, if free will really is an illusion, what are the implications?
 Research delivering similar body blows to the concept of free will has been stacking up for the last decade, leaving many to wonder how we’ve been so deluded about this for so long.
 Even more troubling: If free will is an illusion, and the brain is already making decisions seconds or even milliseconds before we’re conscious of a decision, what are the implications?
 How can we hold someone wholly responsible for his or her actions if the backstory for those actions materialized outside conscious control?
 And what’s willpower, really, if decisions are made before we can “will” them in one direction or another?

 Those are tough, existentially battering questions.
 But hope for free will may not be entirely lost.
 Two sorts of life preservers could still rescue it.